 And then, focus on improvements that will bring the most bang for the buck by giving the rental an inviting look.
-First, make sure your home has adequate curb appeal.
+Start by making sure your home has adequate curb appeal.

-You don’t have to go all out on landscaping, but make sure the lawn is freshly mowed, and consider planting flowers and touching up the front door for a pop of color.
+You don’t have to go all out on landscaping, but you should ensure the lawn is freshly mowed, and consider planting flowers and touching up the front door for a pop of color.

-On the interior, add a fresh coat of paint and new hardware on cabinets for an easy and inexpensive face-lift.
+On the interior, choose a fresh paint color for the walls and new hardware on cabinets for an easy and inexpensive face-lift.
 But don’t go overboard, Stewart warns.
 “It’s tempting to make the kinds of upgrades you see on HGTV, but focus on the basics first.”

-And of course, make sure the entire property shines from a professional cleaning, which can reap more ROI than many fancier finishes.
+And of course, you should make sure the entire property shines from a professional cleaning, which can reap more ROI than many fancier finishes.

 Know The Laws

-Aside from bringing your property up to safety and building codes, there are a host of federal, state and local laws you’ll need to abide by as a landlord that involve a wide variety of issues from leases to tenant communication.
+Aside from bringing your property up to safety and building codes, there are a host of federal, state and local laws that involve a wide variety of issues from leases to tenant communication.

 You may want to work with a real estate attorney to assist you in drawing up the lease and other documents, to ensure they protect you and are enforceable.

-In addition, remember that you can be held liable for tenant or visitor injuries, so be sure you have adequate insurance, such as landlord liability insurance and landlord property insurance.
+In addition, remember that you can be held liable for tenant or visitor injuries, so it’s important to have adequate insurance, such as landlord liability insurance and landlord property insurance.